BeTechBo/emergent-communication-referential-game/README.md

 ## Paper Replication

-This project replicates the core communication game from the paper: two neural agents — a **Sender** and a **Receiver** — are trained jointly on a purely functional task (identifying the correct target among distractors), with no supervision on what their shared communication protocol should look like.
+This project replicates the core communication game from the paper: two neural agents, a **Sender** and a **Receiver**, are trained jointly on a purely functional task (identifying the correct target among distractors), with no supervision on what their shared communication protocol should look like.
 A discrete symbolic "language" emerges from the training signal alone.

 This implementation includes:
 - The referential game environment (Sender/Receiver agents, synthetic concept data)